-- Does not register any Learners within 12 months of becoming approved OR - Has had registrations and completions but then has no registered Learners for a period of 6 months OR

-• Has notified CMI that it is to make no registrations within the next few months.
+- Does not register any Learners within 12 months of becoming approved OR - Has had registrations and completions but then has no registered Learners for a period of 6 months OR - Has notified CMI that it is to make no registrations within the next few months.

-In all the above cases, a Level 6 sanction will be placed and the Centre transferred to the Awarding Body Quality Auditor (QA).
+In all the above cases, a Level 6 sanction may be placed under the discretion of the CMI Quality Manager and the Centre transferred to the CMI Awarding Body Quality Auditor.

-In order for a centre to return to Approved status, the following actions will be taken:
+In order for a Centre to return to Approved status, the following actions will be taken:

 - A request will be received by CMI from the Centre to go live.
-This will be logged with the QA - If the Centre has been dormant for longer than 12 months, the SQM or QA will ask for a credit check to be instigated by the Approvals Team - The result of the credit check will be notified to the Senior Quality Manager (SQM) who will decide whether the dormant status can be lifted.
-If the credit check causes concern, the Relationship Manager will be instructed to contact the Centre to inform them that due to an adverse credit check their request has been refused. - The QM will conduct a Centre visit (which may be virtual).
+This will be logged with the Quality Auditor. - If the Centre has been dormant for longer than 12 months, the Senior Quality Manager or Quality Auditor will ask for a credit check to be instigated by the Approvals Team. - The result of the credit check will be notified to the Senior Quality Manager who will decide whether the dormant status can be lifted.
+If the credit check causes concern, the Relationship Manager will be instructed to contact the Centre to inform them that due to an adverse credit check their request has been refused. - The Quality Manager will conduct a Centre visit (which may be virtual).
 This will review any actions from the previous Centre visit and ensure that there are sufficient staff and resources in place to run the planned qualifications.
-Further actions may be applied. - When the QM is satisfied, they will notify the QA to lift the Level 6 sanction. - If the QM is not satisfied, they will inform the Centre that a Sanction 6 will remain and explain the reasons for this.
-Service and the RM will be informed.
+Further actions may be applied. - When the Quality Manager is satisfied, they will notify the Quality Auditor to lift the Level 6 sanction.

+• If the Quality Manager is not satisfied, they will inform the Centre that a Sanction 6 will remain and explain the reasons for this.
+Service and the Relationship Manager will be informed.

-2.26 Centre Withdrawal
+2.27 Centre Withdrawal

-In the event that a CMI Centre should close down or approval cease, the Centre is responsible for ensuring the safe transfer of any current Learners to an existing CMI Centre in accordance with the CMI Centre regulatory agreement.
-However, in the circumstances where the Centre is unwilling to or unable to take these actions, then CMI will take steps to support the Learners and perform CMI's duty of care.
+In the event that a CMI Centre should close down or approval ceases, the Centre is responsible for ensuring the safe transfer of any current Learners to an existing CMI Centre in accordance with the CMI Centre Regulatory Agreement.
+However, in the circumstances where the Centre is unwilling or unable to take these actions, then CMI will take steps to support the Learners and perform CMI's duty of care.

-CMI will contact other CMI Centres within the same geographical area to identify the scope for Learner transfers.
-CMI will then communicate in writing to the affected Learners providing instructions on which Centres they can approach to continue their learning.
-Learners will be requested to confirm their intentions, for example. where to resume their studies or whether they wish to withdraw from the qualification.
+CMI and the CMI Centre will contact other CMI Centres within the same geographical area to identify the scope for Learner transfers.
+CMI and the CMI Centre will then communicate in writing to the affected Learners providing instructions on which Centres they can approach to continue their learning.
+Learners will be requested to confirm their intentions, for example, where they intend to resume their studies or whether they wish to withdraw from the qualification.